jasonbayton/11ty/_src/projects/managed-info/pricing/index.md

 ## For organisations

-Customisation is available per organisation ID, and licensed as below.
+Integration is available per organisation ID/domain, and licensed as below.
 All but Priority Support are one-time fees:

 <div class="responsive-table-wrapper">